Postdoctoral Researcher in Computational Social Choice

 Interested?
 Then we would like to hear from you.
 Please apply by submitting the following information in the form of one single PDF no later than 18 November 2019 via the link below:

 - a cover letter, including a description of your research interests and accomplishments, as well as an explanation for why you are applying for this position (at most two pages);

-- a detailed curriculum vitae, including your list of publications;
+- a detailed curriculum vitae (CV), including your list of publications;

 - links to three selected publications available online, with a short motivation for the selection made (mature drafts of papers or papers currently under submission are also acceptable);